harshascode/mkvcinemas/content/posts/(telugu)/35-chinna-katha-kaadu.md

 35 – Chinna Katha Kaadu" is a family drama set to hit theaters on September 6, 2024.
 Directed by Nanda Kishore Emani, this movie promises to explore the bonds that tie families together, showcasing love, humor, and emotional moments.
 Let’s take a closer look.

-## Kalki 2898 AD: Release Date, Trailer, Songs, Cast
+## Key Details: Release Date, Trailer, Songs, Cast

 | **Movie**                      | **35 – Chinna Katha Kaadu**        |
 |--------------------------------|------------------------------------|